 Community halls especially are ideal for the use of draping, and by using your imagination and a good stock of draping around the room a drab, dark, poorly decorated room, that has little character can be made very special visually by adding LED lighting to the drapes, and the use of flowers, chair covers, stylish centrepieces etc.

-Starcloths can also give the room a completely different feel and look, and hide any unsightly features the room may contain.
+Starcloths can also give the room a different feel and look and hide any unsightly features the room may contain.

-At many weddings now the brides opt to have a backdrop behind the head table such as a “Light Curtain” or Starcloth and this is something chosen by brides at many different types of rooms.
+At many weddings now the brides opt to have a backdrop behind the head table such as a “Light Curtain” or Starcloth and brides choose this at many types of rooms.

 Dancefloors – There are now many incredible looking dancefloors and long gone are the days when all dancefloors were just the drab standard wooden parquet flooring.
 There are now some amazing looking floors, such as the Starlight type which features tiny LED lights within the dance floor.
 There’s also the retro style Saturday Night fever type of dancefloor.

 By the use of a Gobo Projector couples can have their name or monogram projected on the walls, ceiling or dancefloor for an added personal touch.

 Often up lighting (also known as mood lighting) is used in many venues to give some colour to the room plus add some warmth and totally transform the look of the room.
 This can range from a static colour that matches the wedding colour theme, or bridesmaid’s dresses for example, to a carefully designed layout that slowly fades between 2 or 3 specific colours.